nicholast25/AirPollutionPINN/README.md

 > **Note:** Minor differences in air pollution concentration prediction outputs or learned PDE coefficients may occur across devices or training runs due to random seed initialization, stochastic optimization, and hardware-dependent numerical behavior.
 Such variations are expected in deep learning and inverse optimization workflows.
 Reproducibility should therefore be evaluated based on consistent spatial-temporal reconstruction behavior, comparable performance metrics, and similar qualitative conclusions rather than identical numerical outputs.

-This repository is intended to support transparency, reproducibility, and further research development in atmospheric pollutant reconstruction and environmental spatiotemporal modeling.
+This repository aims to serve as a baseline scheme to support transparency, reproducibility, and further research development in atmospheric pollutant reconstruction and environmental spatiotemporal modeling.